Editor’s Note: Changes made on December 14, 2017

 Looking for More?
 Check out these additional resources for women in tech:

-Think we’ve gone through a bounty of female-centric support organizations already?
-We’ve only just begun!
-There are more organizations available to support women-led businesses in non-financial ways than we could ever count, and more are formed every day.
+There are more organizations available to support women-led businesses in non-financial ways than ever before, and more are formed every day.

 As the largest organization for women business owners in the U.S., you’ll find a local chapter of the National Association for Women Business Owners in just about every major city in the country.
 Joining your local chapter means gaining access to a resource center that includes, among other features, links to funding sources.
 You’ll also find links to business certification programs and local networking opportunities and customized training.
 Submit your application online.